 Small Wheel Specs:

-- 1" wide with a 1/4" shaft (best used with air die grinder, but can be used on a drill with decent results)
+- 1" wide with a 1/4" shaft (best used with a die grinder, can be used on a high speed drill too)

 Tags: Cleaning, Pad, Wheel, Scuff, Scotch, Abrasive, Sanding, Flap, Drum, Fiber, Buff, Buffing, Scotch Brite Wheel, Scotch Brite Pad, Abrasive Wheel, Abrasive Pad, Buffing Wheel, Buffing Pad